 Ø Manages and executes jobs requesting data analytics

-Ø Schedules reports to be delivered to users at specified times
+Ø Schedules reports being delivered to users at specified times

 Ø In windows, the scheduler runs as a service